Specialized K-9 would be first for South Jersey town’s force.

 Mount Laurel Animal Hospital has created a fundraiser for the purchase, training and associated expenses to add an explosives detector dog, the first for the township police, to the force.
 The dog will be used to respond to threats within the Mount Laurel community and at its schools, as well as in other municipalities working with the Mount Laurel Police Department.
 The increased canine presence also will provide the department with the ability to conduct random, and as needed, searches of area schools for firearms and explosives.

 Dr. Robert Mankowski, co-owner and veterinarian at Mount Laurel Animal Hospital says, “We are honored to play our part in keeping the Mount Laurel Police Department K-9s safe and healthy as they work each day to protect our neighborhoods, schools and surrounding communities.
-In
+In discussions with the

 Businesses such as Kerbeck Automotive and Lockheed Martin are helping support the mission of expediting the process of bringing an explosives detector dog to the community by donating to the project.
 Members of the community are encouraged to contribute through the project’s GoFundMe page, https://mlahvet.com/bombdog.